 Senior Design Capstone Project: Multi-Use Laparoscopic Stapler

-My capstone project focuses on improving a system for Medtronic’s Signia Stapler, where we work directly with two Medtronic engineers who guide requirements and design direction.
+My capstone project focused on improving a system for Medtronic’s Signia Stapler, where we work directly with two Medtronic engineers who guide requirements and design direction.
+This project was heavily early R&D focused.

-I serve as the CAD engineer on a team of seven, where I manage all CAD organization through a PDM system and lead design work in SOLIDWORKS, with a strong focus on design for manufacturability.
-I collaborate closely with our manufacturing and systems engineers to ensure our designs integrate well and can be efficiently produced.
+I served as the CAD engineer on a team of seven, where I managed all CAD organization through a BILD, PDM system and lead design work in SOLIDWORKS, with a strong focus on design for manufacturability.
+I collaborated closely with our manufacturing and systems engineers to ensure our designs integrate well and can be efficiently produced.

 One of the biggest challenges has been working in a fast-paced, sprint-based environment with three-week design cycles.
-We often have to design, prototype, and test within a very tight timeline.
+We often had to design, prototype, and test within a very tight timeline.
 That and the size constraint.
-Since this is supposed to fit in a 12 mm trocar, we have to scale our final prototype up for feasibility when manufacturing these components.
+Since this is supposed to fit in a 12 mm trocar, we scaled our final prototype up to 300% for feasibility when manufacturing these components in house.

-To handle that, I’ve had to be very intentional about planning ahead, prioritizing critical design features, and quickly iterating based on feedback from both testing and our Medtronic clients.
+To handle that, I was very intentional about planning ahead, prioritizing critical design features, and quickly iterating based on feedback from both testing and our Medtronic clients.
 I personally contributed to the material and structural makeup of the transportation system as well as assisted and led a few test cases using DFMEA and PRS tables.

-As result of my team and I’s hard work, we have been named as inventors on Medtronic’s provisional patent for the transportation system.
+As result of my team and I’s hard work, we have been named as inventors on Medtronic’s provisional.

 Multi-Use Laparoscopic Stapler External Design